6. Settings#

 ../_images/NG_settings_imagecolors1.png

-A dialog box will open in which you can set the colors, symbol sizes, and fonts for various user interface elements according to your preferences.
+In the main settings menu, select Graphics.
+Set e.g. the UI color, symbol sizes and fonts for various user interface elements according to your preferences.

 ../_images/NG_settings_graphics2.png